-After the arc is ignited, the HF discharge will stop and the welding current rises up to the preset value and welding can be carried out.

-After releasing the torch trigger, the welding current begins to decrease automatically to the crater current value.
-Then the welding arc will stop but the gas keeps flowing for the duration of the post flow time and then welding ends.
+After arc is ignited, the HF discharge will stop, the current rises up to the preset value and welding can be carried out.
+After releasing the torch trigger, the current begins to decrease automatically to the crater current value.
+Then, arc stops with gas kept flowing for the post flow time and welding ends.